judofyr/parg/README.md

 * `.flag` when it encounters a flag (e.g. `--verbose` or `-v`).
   This flag has a `.name` field which contains the name of the flag (without the dashes) and a `.kind` field if you need to distinguish between long and short flags.
-  There's also a helper function `flag.is(str)` to easily check the name of the field.
+  There are also a helper functions `isLong` and `isShort` to easily check the name of the field.
 * `.arg` when it encounters a positional argument.
 * `.unexpected_value` when it encounters an unexpected value.
   You should just quit the program with an error when this happens.